 Today’s consumers have much higher user experience standards than ever before.
 The bar has been raised, and regardless of company size, you must reach if not exceed these expectations—else you risk losing customers to competitors who develop and execute better and more memorable experiences.

-Food gifts are a perfect example of tapping into the five senses, especially these delicious chocolate chip cookies.
+Food gifts are a perfect example of tapping into the five senses, (Check out some delicious options here .)
 The only problem?
 They quickly disappear without a trace!

 Want a gift with a bit more staying power?
-Bluetooth speakers, especially ones with programmable light themes, give an audio/visual experience that will make your brand rock.
-Bottle sweaters fulfill a tactile sense while performing a very important function—keeping your favorite longneck cold!
-Check out all the products we love here.
+Tech items such as Bluetooth speakers, power banks and even programmable robots give an audio/visual experience that will make your brand rock.
+See our curated collection here.

 Fact: Reliance on the internet and less on our own memory not only changes our lifestyles but also the actual structure of our brains.
 People who have access to search engines tend to remember fewer facts and less information overall because they know the answers can easily be found online—and this means they may not easily remember your brand.

 So how can you help build brand awareness and recall?
 Repetition is one way to remember things more easily because the more you do or experience something, the thicker the neurological pathways become.
 The thicker that pathway gets, the more implicit recalling the information becomes.